 How to Draw a Mermaid and Other Cute Creatures with Simple Shapes in 5 Steps by Lulu Mayo

 This staycation idea for kids is NEW from the author How to Draw a Unicorn, Lulu Mayo!
 Easy, step by step directions show us how to draw a dragon, narwhal, avocado boy, ninja, sushi, turtle, and more.
 Perfect for kids who want to improve their doodle and drawing skills.
 My daughters LOVE her easy directions and adorable style.
+Find more drawing books for kids here.

 CreatED Writing Art-Inspired Stories by Crayola